 Choosing a travel toothbrush isn't that much different from choosing an ordinary electric toothbrush, so like with the former, the first aspect to take into account would be performance.
-Pretty often performance of the brush is determined by its power source and technology.
+Pretty often the performance of the brush is determined by its power source and incorporated technology.
 Toothbrushes powered by built-in Lithium batteries work longer than NiMH models and are considered more powerful as well.

 Some brushes have only one cleaning mode, while others have multiple settings.
 If you have sensitive teeth, you should opt for those models with gentle cleaning settings.
 Usually, high-end models also allow you to choose gum massage mode, polishing mode, whitening mode, as well as different speed and intensity levels.
 However, if you need a simple brush for occasional use during trips, we see no reason to overpay for extra frills.